alevine/nush/README.md

 - Pipe            "|"
 - Semicolon       ";"

 Fair warning: it might not handle all of these perfectly, i.e. multiple in conjunction.
-However it does pass all tests included, look to those for examples of what works.
+However it does pass all tests included (at least on my Debian VM), look to those for examples of what works.

 ## Usage
 This was compiled using GCC, so it expects that to work.
 To compile the files, simply run the following command (if make is installed)